stevenhobartwork-create/RTO4LLM/README.md

 High-performance dictionary-based compression that squeezes your **source code and text files** smaller while keeping them **perfectly reversible**.
 Optimized for LLM ingestion — feed more context to your AI.
 Still lots of performance left on the table further optimisation, more custom dictionaries.
 I intentially removed many of the most common dictionary words from scanning my own data as (1) Privacy , (2) Not universal

+HUmm it seems to be doign some ridiclous things, like increaing the length of a few things ... much optimization still possible.

 ```
 ┌──────────────────────────────────────────────────────────────────────────┐
 │  ORIGINAL: 291.5 MB  ──────────────────►  COMPRESSED: 256.9 MB           │